-Known calendars and tips for handling dual dating and extension calendars are given in Appendix A: Calendars and Dates (p.96).
+Known calendars and tips for handling dual dating and extension calendars are given in Appendix A: Calendars and Dates (p.97).

-Date payloads may also be omitted entirely if no suitable form is known but a substructure (such as a PHRASE (p.76) or TIME (p.82)) is desired.
+Date payloads may also be omitted entirely if no suitable form is known but a substructure (such as a PHRASE (p.78) or TIME (p.84)) is desired.

 Note - Versions 5.3 through 5.5.1 allowed phrases inside DateValue payloads.
 Date phrases were moved to the PHRASE substructure in version 7.0.
+A current limitation, however, is that a phrase in the PHRASE substructure cannot specify a language, so if a non-default language is needed to correctly interpret the phrase, then <<EVENT_DETAIL>>.
+SOUR.DATA.TEXT can be used instead along with a LANG (p.73) substructure.